confluentinc/ksqldb-recipes/docs/real-time-analytics/filter-logs-for-splunk/index.md

 ### Read the data in

-For this recipe you'll create a stream to read in your cluster's audit contained in a topic, then create an additional stream where you will filter out unwanted events and only select the data you need to analyze.
+For this recipe, you'll create a stream to read in your cluster's audit logs from a topic.
+Then you'll create an additional stream that filters out unwanted events and selects only the data that you need to analyze.

 --8<-- "docs/shared/manual_insert.md"

-### Run stream processing app
+### Run the stream processing application

-The first stream you create sets a schema for the audit log data which will enable you to selectively pull out only the parts you need to analyze.
-We'll discuss this more in the [Explanation section](index.md#explaination)
+The first stream will set a schema for the audit log data, which will enable you to selectively pull out only the parts that you need to analyze.
+We'll discuss this more in the [Explanation](index.md#explanation) section.

 --8<-- "docs/shared/ksqlb_processing_intro.md"